This situation best describes me:

 I was formerly certified with the ACCBC, I am valid with my current certifying organization (CO) and want to reinstate my ACCBC certification.

 I was formerly certified with the ACCBC, I am not valid with any CO and want to reinstate my ACCBC certification.
 (Please read the Invalid Status Return policy in a new tab).
-The “donut hole” means: your certification became invalid during our absence (Between 12/01/2017 and 03/11/2019)
+The “donut hole” means: your certification became invalid during our absence (Between 12/01/2017 and 03/11/2019) and you never transferred to an approved CO (CCAPP or CADTP).

 I have never been certified with the ACCBC, I am valid with my current CO and want to transfer my certification to the ACCBC.
 (Please read the transfer and reinstatement policy in a new tab) Click here for the equivalency application page.